 Put lemongrass in a food processor and process for 45 seconds.
 Scrape around the bowl.
 Add the garlic and then processor for another 45 seconds.

 Heat a skillet over Medium High heat.
 When the pan is hot, add the vegetable oil.
 Add the lemongrass/garlic mixture and stir together.
 Add the sugar and salt.
 Stir together and cook for 2 minutes.
 Remove from the heat and allow to cool for 3-4 minutes.

 Add the red pepper flakes and paprika powder.
 Stir combining all the ingredients together.
 Place the skillet back on the burner.
 Cook over Low heat for another 2 minutes.

 Allow to cool before serving.
-Store any remaining amounts in an air-tight jar and refrigerate.
-(This keeps in the refrigerator for a long time but for the best flavor store for up to 3 months.)
+Store Satay Chili Paste in an air-tight jar and refrigerate.
+The chili paste keeps in the refrigerator for a long time but for the best flavor, store for up to 3 months.

 Yields: 2 cups